Universidad de Buenos Aires

 —-

 ACS on Campus is coming to Argentina!
-This free, in-person event by the American Chemical Society (ACS) will take place at the Universidad de Buenos Aires (Buenos Aires) on May 15.
+This free, in-person event by the American Chemical Society (ACS) will take place at the Universidad de Buenos Aires on May 15.
 This event is designed to boost your academic and professional development, offering access to academic experts, scientific publishing insights, and career development resources, along with valuable networking opportunities.
 Participants will receive a complimentary one-year ACS premium membership, with access to a global network, scientific content, and more.

 Agenda